 Share content by NFC with Android Beam

 With Android Beam turned on, you can share content directly from your device's screen to another device by bringing the devices together (usually, back to back).
 You can beam content including webpages, directions, videos, photos, and contacts.

 To share content this way, both devices must work with "Near Field Communication" (NFC), have both NFC and Android Beam turned on, and be unlocked with their screens on.

-Make sure NFC and Android Beam are on
+Make sure NFC & Android Beam are on

 Both NFC and Android Beam are turned on by default.
 To check that they're on:

 - Open your device's Settings app .

 - Tap Android Beam.

-- Check that the On/Off switch is on.
+- Check that Android Beam is turned on.

-You can also turn off NFC or Android Beam with these settings at any time.
+You can also turn off NFC or Android Beam with these settings.

 Share content by Android Beam

 Before sharing content, make sure that both devices are unlocked, have their screens on, and have NFC and Android Beam turned on.
-Then follow these steps:
+Then:

 - On your device, open the exact content that you want to share, like a map, photo, or webpage.